metacpan/metacpan-web/CONTRIBUTING.md

   * [API (back end) bug list](https://github.com/CPAN-API/cpan-api/issues)
   * [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist) - things that probably need doing

+# Git workflow

+We try to keep a clean git history, so if it all possible, please rebase to get the latest changes from master _before_ submitting a pull request.

+    git pull --rebase origin master

+If you are comfortable rebasing, it is also helpful to squash or delete commits which are no longer relevant to your branch before submitting your work.
+For example, to rework your last 15 commits.

+    git rebase -i HEAD~15

+Just be careful to rebase only commits which have not already been merged into master.

+# Coding conventions

+Please try to follow the conventions already been used in the code base.
+This will generally be the right thing to do.
+Our standards are improving, so even if you do follow what you see, we may ask you to make some changes, but that is a good thing.
+We are trying to keep things tidy.

+In general, the concepts discussed in "Perl Best Practices" are a good starting point.
+Use autodie where possible and MetaCPAN::Web::Types when creating new Moose attributes.
+Many of the other standards will be enforced by Perl::Critic.

+Take pains to use variable names which are easy to understand and to write readable code.
+We value readable code over concise code.
+Use singular nouns for class names.
+Use verbs for method names.

+Any time when a pull request includes a test, it makes it easier for us to review and accept, so please do test your changes whenever possible.
+If your pull request includes visual changes, please include a before and after screen shot, so that we can better understand the problem you're trying to solve.

+Introducing new dependencies is fine, if they solve a specific problem which current dependencies cannot address.
+If we prefer a different module to be used, we'll let you know.

+If a pull request contains any controversial changes, we'll likely wait for some feedback from several developers before a merge.
+If you think your changes may be controversial, feel free to discuss them in a Github issue before starting to write any code.

+We use Travis to test all code changes.
+After submitting your pull request, remember to check back to see whether Travis has come back with any test failures.
+We do get some false negatives.
+If your pull request failed for reasons unrelated to your changes, we may still be able to merge your work.

 # Additional Resources

   * [\#metacpan](http://widget01.mibbit.com/?autoConnect=true&server=irc.perl.org&channel=%23metacpan&nick=) IRC channel on irc.perl.org